in28minutes/in28minutes.com/_posts/2017-11-16-maven-in-5-steps.md

 layout:     post
 title:      Maven Tutorial for Beginners in 5 Steps
 date:       2017-11-16 12:31:19
 summary:    Maven Tutorial for Beginners in 5 Steps.
-Learn the basics of Maven eetting up a basic example with Spring Initializr.
+Learn the basics of Maven setting up a basic example with Spring Initializr.
 categories: Spring Boot, Maven
 permalink:  /maven-tutorial-for-beginners
 ---